Arliss

 Here's my analysis for some of the following episodes:

 Making Things Happen: Yeah, they did make a movie about the baseball player who shot himself in the leg, but he was out there killing animals, so no sympathy from me!
-Here's my movie review: The Stratton Story.
+Here's my review: The Stratton Story.
 I'm surprised that Arliss didn't make a reference to Ty Cobb because he was involved in a movie about him: Cobb.
-By the way, Atlanta Falcons' Jamal Anderson would never recover from the knee injury, and he's been arrested plenty of times for displaying bizarre behavior.
+By the way, Atlanta Falcons' Jamal Anderson would never recover from the knee injury and had been arrested plenty of times for displaying bizarre behavior.
 There are stories around Georgia about him that's probably due to CTE, and many say he's 100% gay.

 Creatures of Habit: Frank Deford wrote the book that led to a film called Everybody's All-American.